 Records Management provides a confidential disposal service for paper records.
 It is very important for departments to treat unneeded sensitive material in an appropriate manner.
 Any sensitive material must be disposed of confidentially following our guidelines or you are at risk of breaching the University's policies on information management, information security, and data protection.

 Confidential material should not be placed in any of the normal waste or recycling bins across the University but should be collected separately.
-All confidential material that needs to be disposed of should be either securely shredded onsite using a cross-cut shredder or arrangements should be made with Records Management for secure shredding and recycling.
 Material sent for recycling is pulped only - it is not shredded before pulping.